Gogulaanand/Python-AFSA/README.md

 To execute: $ python fishmain.py

-!!!Not all functions in included!!!
+!!!Not all functions are included!!!

 !!!Code is based on AFSA papers !!!